Use opportunities in conversation

 Most importantly, let children know how to get help if bullying happens.

-Encourage them to speak to an adult if it happens, and to keep on asking for help if the bullying doesn't stop.
-Read more about what to say at
+Encourage them to speak to an adult if it happens and to keep asking for help if the bullying doesn't stop.
+Read more about what to say on the

 Words to avoid

-Avoid describing a child as a 'bully' or a 'victim'.
-Although these words are often used in research and in the media, they are not very helpful for finding positive and lasting solutions.
+Avoid using terminology such as 'bully' or a 'victim'.
+Although these words are often used in the media, they are not very helpful in describing the behaviour being displayed or in finding evidence-informed solutions.

 Talk about bullying with the understanding that children and young people are growing and still learning how to be effective members of the community.